Performance tuning and analysis¶

 SGX technology allows to specify which CPU features are required to run the SGX

 enclave.
-Gramine “inherits” this and has the following manifest options:
+Gramine “inherits” this and has the manifest options for

-false – this means that SGX hardware will allow running the SGX enclave on
+"unspecified" – this means that Gramine will allow running the SGX enclave

-any system, whether the system has AVX/AVX512/MPX/PKRU/AMX features or not.
+on any platform, whether the platform has the CPU features or not.

 Gramine typically correctly identifies the features of the underlying platform

-and propagates the information on AVX/AVX512/MPX/PKRU/AMX inside the enclave and
+and propagates the information on AVX/AVX512/AMX inside the enclave and to the

-to the application.
-It is recommended to leave these manifest options as-is (set
+application.
+It is recommended to leave these manifest options as-is (set to

 application cannot detect these features and falls back to a slow